 - Cons: Booking is not immediate; mentors may decline your request.

-Best for product manager mentoring (IGotAnOffer) ↑
+Best for product management mentoring (IGotAnOffer) ↑

 IGotAnOffer has 100 product management mentors, almost all of whom have worked at one or more FAANG companies, such as Meta, Amazon, and Google.